Nathan-Nesbitt/Minecraft_AI/src/front_end/templates/lessons/orefinder.md

 ```

 ### Instruction 3
-We determine what we want to predict and what to do when we have the prediction.
+We determine what we want to do with the model.

 Click NEXT to see the next step